 4.2 Radiometric Alteration Mapping

 The processed radiometric datasets revealed distinct spatial variations across the study area corroborating the structural observations from the DEM data analysis.
 The Total count (TC) map (Figure 9) reflects the cumulative gamma emissions from the decay of naturally occurring radioactive elements, primarily potassium (K), Thorium (Th), and Uranium (U) in rocks and soils within the study region, expressed in counts per second (cps), which are sensitive indicators of lithological variation and hydrothermal alteration.
 The values range from approximately 6.206 to 35.639 cps, with low counts depicted in blue and green shades, and high counts represented by yellow, orange, red, and pink colours.
-Elevated total gamma count values are associated with felsic lithologies, intrusive bodies, or hydrothermally altered zones enriched in potassium-bearing minerals such as sericite, biotite, and K-feldspar.
+Elevated total gamma count values are associated with felsic lithologies, intrusive bodies, or potentially with hydrothermally altered zones enriched in potassium-bearing minerals such as sericite, biotite, and K-feldspar.
 These minerals are common products of potassic alteration, which is often spatially and genetically related to gold mineralization in orogenic and intrusion-related systems.

 The high gamma anomalies (orange to pink zones: >23 cps) observed in the central and eastern parts of the study area, particularly around Wamba, Kachia, and parts of Paikoro and Wushishi, are interpreted as potential hydrothermal alteration zones.
 These regions are likely areas of hydrothermal alteration or pegmatitic intrusions that have undergone potassium enrichment through fluid- rock interaction as also visible in the potassium concentration map (Figure 10), making them significant targets for further gold prospectivity investigation.
 From Figure 10, potassium (K) intensity was notably high in the northeastern and central portions of the map, correlating with zones of felsic intrusives and pegmatitic bodies.
 These anomalies align with regions where artisanal gold mining activities have been recorded as documented by Ayuba and Abu (2024), suggesting a genetic relationship between potassic alteration and mineralization as stated by Musa et al., (2022).